juancprzs/forBCV/forBCV/torchRNN/Instructions.md

 ```bash
 th sample.lua -checkpoint ./checkVerne/checkpoint_52350.t7 -length 2000
 ```
 Again, if you don't have a gpu so should use `-gpu -1`.
+A parameter to handle here is the 'temperature' (`-temperature X`, where $0\leq X \leq 1$) of the output, which is kind of a certainty for the output that we impose over the net.
+Then, a higuer temperature (closer to 1) will give the net some 'room' for trying new things, meaning that it doesn't have to be so sure of things, while a lower temperature asks it to be really sure about its output, so it's kind of repetitive.

 # The actual training of this thing
 First of all, we provide data for training the net in three 'contexts': Shakespeare plays, some Julio Verne's books, and python code!

-The data (.txt files) can be found at `shakespearedata`, `vernedata` and `pythondata`.
+The data (.txt files) can be found at `shakespearedata/`, `vernedata/` and `pythondata/`.
 Nevertheless, I already trained it for you (it took several hours in my machine, but maybe it takes much much less in yours with a GPU), and the checkpoint files, which are the ones you need to actually generate the samples, can be found at `checkShakespeare`, `checkPython` and `checkVerne`.
-Given that the
+Given that the 'datasets' are of different size, it took different number of iterations

 ## Sample things!